suyash-rgb/PresencePulse/README.md

 - These techniques reduce high-dimensional embeddings to a 2D or 3D space while preserving the relative distances between points.

 **Application**:
 The reduced embeddings can be visualized as scatter plots to explore relationships or clusters among faces.

+A face landmark estimation algorithm will come up with 68 specific points (called landmarks) that exist on every face — the top of the chin, the outside edge of each eye, the inner edge of each eyebrow, etc.

 ### 3. **Training Face Recognition Model Script**